dzh-a-v/dzh-a-v/README.md

 If you need some help of a certified vibe-coder, you've got my links :P

-Passionate about space -- would be thrilled to help build tools for exploring the cosmos.
+Passionate about space -- would be thrilled to help with space-related software.
 ___
 **Disclaimer**